okakura/multi-blog/.github/instructions/multi-blog instructions.instructions.md

 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.

-use pnpm for package management.
+Use PNPM for package management, builds, and running the development server.
+DO NOT use NPM or Yarn.

+When you need to call 'cargo run' it's going to open a new terminal at the root of the project so you need to chain 'cd api && cargo run' to run the backend server, or alternatively use the Makefile command `make dev-backend`.

 1. **Project Structure**: Understand the folder structure and where different types of files are located (e.g., components, hooks, services).
+Use pnpm for package management, builds, and running the development server.

 2. **Data Flow**: Be aware of how data flows through the application, including the use of context, props, and state management.